peplau/Sitecore-IoT-Hub/documentation/README.md

 ### 1 - Prepare Azure IoT Hub

+To use this module you will need a valid Azure Account, with the IoT Hub service installed and some adjustments in the Azure Cloud Shell

 * If you don't have yet, create an Azure account and access https://portal.azure.com/

 * Create a new Azure IoT Hub by following [this step-by-step](https://www.techrepublic.com/article/how-to-create-an-iot-hub-in-microsoft-azure/)